Hours of Operation: Mon-Thurs 7:30a-5:30p Fridays 7:30a-11:30a

-The City of Carrollton Municipal Court has issued a notice that anyone with an outstanding warrant who is stopped by a City Marshal, will, at the Marshal’s discretion, be given the option to immediately pay the fine associated with that warrant.
+The City of Carrollton Municipal Court has issued a notice that anyone with an outstanding warrant who is stopped by a City Marshal, or Police Officer may, at the Marshal’s or Officer's discretion, be given the option to immediately pay the fine associated with that warrant.

-During the traffic stop, the Marshal may provide a toll free number for the individual to call and conduct a telephone payment transaction with the City’s credit card vendor.
-This payment process has been initiated by the Municipal Court on a trial basis as a way to bypass the necessity of arresting individuals with outstanding warrants.
-This option will only be offered by the City Marshals (not offered by City Police Officers).
-Early results of this process show that many individuals are taking advantage of this option.
+During the traffic stop, the Marshal or Officer may provide a toll free number for the individual to call and conduct a telephone payment transaction with the City’s credit card vendor.
+This payment process has been initiated by the Municipal Court as a way to possibly bypass the necessity of arresting individuals with outstanding warrants.
+This option will only be offered by Carrollton City Marshals and Carrollton Police Officers on warrants issued by Carrollton Municipal Court.

 Have You Received A Collection Letter or Telephone Call Regarding a Warrant? - Verify It With Your Court Before You Pay.